Ironikus/wp-webhooks/readme.txt

 == Changelog ==

 = 2.0.6: August 12, 2020 =
+* Tweak: Ready for WordPress 5.5
+* Tweak optimize text
+* Tweak: Optimized layout
+* Tweak: Correct comments
+* Fix: Issue with wrong naming for the "Send Data" setup on the demo user payload for the user_meta key
+* Dev: get_response_body() helper now supports manual data entry as a payload and content type
+* Dev: Add plugin URL to admin ajax

 = 2.0.5: July 02, 2020 =
 * Feature: Add user meta to the get_user webhook action